 We are committed to protecting and respecting your privacy.
 By using our social media channels you agree to our Social Media Policy.

-The department’s presence on social media - Twitter (@healthdpt), LinkedIn, Vimeo and Youtube is managed by the Information Office team on behalf of the department
+The department’s presence on social media - Twitter (@healthdpt), LinkedIn, Vimeo and Youtube is managed by the Press Office team on behalf of the department

 Tweets and other posts on social media will include alerts about the following: